 - 1. In the early days, new architectures were introduced on a regular basis.
-Today, after IA-64 we're unlikely to see the introduction of another main-stream architecture for some time. - 2. difficult to quantitatively compare the effects of architecture upon implementation: Different implementations have different goals, different amounts of money spent on them, different people etc.
+Today, after IA-64 we're unlikely to see the introduction of another main-stream architecture for some time. - 2. difficult to quantitatively compare the effects of architecture upon implementation: Different implementations have different goals, different amounts of money spent on them, different people etc. - 3.
+From time to time you may have to open a processor user manual in order say, to write compiler back end, optimize some code - 4.
+ARM and Thumb, PPRO architecture volume, Alpha Arch volume Hold up PPro 3 volumes, daunting, complexity, only describes what it does, not how! - 5.
+This section describes hoe to find your way around a processor User Manual, which sections to look at first - 6. many of you will have only seen the ARM e.g. of what's called a 3 operand, load/store, general purpose register architecture - 7.
+Tour of instrs, regs and addressing modes found in common archs - 8.
+Look at the RISC decisions

 - New implementations normally backwards compatible

 - Should execute old code correctly

 - Possibly some exceptions e.g.

 - Undocumented/unsupported features

 - Self modifying code on 68K

 - May add new features e.g. FP, divide, sqrt, SIMD, FP-SIMD

 - May change execution timings

-- \rightarrow CPU specific optimization
+- - → CPU specific optimization

 - Can rarely remove features

 - Unless never used

 - software emulation fast enough

-- \rightarrow Layers of architectural baggage
+- → Layers of architectural baggage

 - (8086 16bit mode on Pentium IV)

 - Architecture affects ease of utilizing new techniques e.g.

 - Pipelining

 - Super-scalar (multi-issue)

 - But x86 fights real hard!

 - more T's tolerable unless on critical path

 - 1. 68030 separate I and D cache broke self modifying code. - 2.
 PPro still has to execute self modifying code correctly Too many old x86 programs rely on it - 3.
 Can't remove features, but it may be acceptable to make them run slowly e.g. 16 bit mode on the PPro - MS assured Intel that the majority of code would be 32bit.
 At the time of the PPro's launch, this probably wasn't true... - 4. utilizing new techniques made available by more transistors - 5. older CISC architectures not ideal for pipelining -¿ more gates and gate delays - 6.
 Super-scalar processors attempt to issue multiple instructions per cycle from a single threaded (scalar) program. - 7.
-RISC was designed to fully utilize pipelining, but some RISC architectures made decisions which make super-scalar implementation slightly tricky - 8. x86 (IA-32) wasn't designed to utilize these techniques, but has succeeded in doing so pretty well - just through transistors at the problem.
+RISC was designed to fully utilize pipelining, but some RISC architectures made decisions which make super-scalar implementation slightly tricky - 8. x86 (IA-32) wasn't designed to utilize these techniques, but has succeeded in doing so pretty well just through transistors at the problem. - 9.
+Mike Johnson head of AMD K6 design team: The x86 isn't all that complex it just doesn't make a lot of sense.
+No show stoppers, just lots of special cases.